beber89/multisig-sample-solidity/ARTICLE.md

                                                 | signerAddress |
                                                 +---------------+
 ```
 Starting from the top of the diagram, we have `_txn` which refers to both the amount of ETH to be withdrawn and the account receiving it.
-You can thing of `_nonce`  as a sequence number in which each call to the contract you have to increment that sequence number.
-It is worth noting that you will have a working code without nonce but you better not need to learn why it is important after the damage is done.
-It protects our contract from replay attacks, briefly think of replay attack as cropping a signature from a paper then pasting it on another claiming that the owner of this signature acknowledges the terms in that other paper, hence introducing `_nonce` protects us from this sneaky vulnerability.
+You can see `_nonce`  as a sequence number in which each call to the contract you have to increment that sequence number.
+It is worth noting that you will have a working code without nonce but you better not need to learn why it is important after the damage is done; as it protects our contract from replay attacks.
+For now, think of replay attack as cropping a signature from a paper then pasting it on another claiming that the owner of this signature acknowledges the terms in that other paper, hence introducing `_nonce` protects us from this sneaky vulnerability.

 First, we hash `_txn` and `_nonce` packed together using `keccak256` function provided by solidity.
 Then we append that output `_hash` to `MSG_PREFIX` and hash them together again.
 The output of the second hash operation `_digest` is combined with `signature`, as together we can use them both to know the account public address of the signer `signerAddress` by utilizing some Maths magic.
 Fortunately, we do not have to get into the Mathematical details of how this is recovered since `ECDSA` library provided by [openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol) does that magic for us in the codebase of this example.
-Finally, after having `signerAddress`, it can be verified if he is a valid signer or not, from which if he is a legitimate signer we shall endup having one of the locks of this vault opened waiting for the rest of the parties to approve.
+Finally, after having `signerAddress`, it can be verified if he is a valid signer or not, from which if he is a legitimate signer we shall end up having one of the locks of this vault opened waiting for the rest of the parties to approve.

 ### Preprocess transaction
 ```java